Aloe-Corporation/mongodb/README.md

 ## Concepts

-The module aims to ease the configuration and some operation to interact with a MongoDB server.
+The module aims to ease the configuration and some operations to interact with a MongoDB server.

 ## Usage